Commercial Aircraft Floor Panels Market Size and Share

 By Core Material: Nomex Dominance Faces Carbon-Fiber Challenge

 Nomex honeycomb held a 66.78% slice of the commercial aircraft floor panels market in 2024, reflecting decades of compliance with FAR 25.853 flammability rules and broad line-fit approvals.
 Nomex’s low smoke toxicity and favorable handling encourage continued use, anchoring baseline demand even as weight-saving pressures intensify.
-Hexcel and DuPont supply most aramid paper worldwide, granting them scale economics that small rivals struggle to match.
+Hexcel and DuPont supply most aramid paper worldwide, granting them scale economies that small rivals struggle to match.
 However, the segment’s growth plateaus as operators pivot toward higher specific-modulus alternatives for premium cabins and long-range jets.

-Commercial Aircraft Floor Panels Market_By Core Material
+Commercial Aircraft Floor Panels Market: Market Share by Core Material

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.